penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-minimumseparationto-minimumseparationtosession.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations/properties/minimumSeparationTo/items
 ```

-Contains the identifier of the session that must be taught a number of days apart, and the minimun days.
+It contains session identifier of the class unit to be taught with a number of days apart, and the minimum days.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |